 How do truck GPS navigation solutions work?

-At the core of a truck GPS navigation solution is the database maintained by the provider.
+At the core of a GPS navigation solution is the database maintained by the provider.
 Most providers are constantly updating their database with truck relevant information such as rest stops, truck parking, bridge heights, weight limits, speed limits, construction zones, and much more.

 A truck GPS navigation solution uses a phone, telematics system, or specific navigation device to communicate with the Global Positioning System (GPS) system to determine the truck’s real-time location, speed, and direction.